What is Product-Market Fit?

 Alex Schultz, Facebook’s VP of Growth, says the biggest problem he sees facing the companies he advises is that they don’t have product-market fit when they think they do.

 So, why is achieving it so important?
 Why do many venture capitalists demand evidence of product-market fit before investing in a company?
-Why does Andreesen, in fact, believe every startup’s life should be divided into two key stages: before product-market fit (BPMF) and after product-market fit (APMF)?
+Why does Andreesen, in fact, believe in the division of every startup’s life into two key stages: before product-market fit (BPMF) and after product-market fit (APMF)?

-The answer is simple: Before you have developed a product that you’ve confirmed enough people are willing to pay for, your team cannot afford to focus on other important strategic objectives such as growth or upselling existing users.
+The answer is simple: Before you develop a product that you confirm enough people are willing to pay for, your team cannot afford to focus on other important strategic objectives such as growth or upselling existing users.
 Those initiatives could even be counterproductive, in fact, if you haven’t first determined that your product has enough of a market to sustain itself and generate a profit.

 Who is Responsible for Product-Market Fit?

-Although the concept is typically associated with marketing and product management, in reality achieving product-market fit is a shared responsibility across the company.
-Sales, business development, support, finance, and employees in all other departments play a role in helping the company reach this important milestone.
+We generally associate the concept with marketing and product management.
+In reality, achieving it is a shared responsibility across the company.
+Sales, business development, support, finance, and all other departments help the company reach this important milestone.

 How to Measure Product-Market Fit

-There is no single set of metrics that can tell any business whether or not it has achieved product-market fit.
+No single set of metrics can tell any business when it achieves product-market fit.
 But Andrew Chen, a venture capitalist, offers some signals that a company is heading in the right direction with its offering: